 for a tunable smoothing scale $\Delta_\mathrm{smooth}$.
-This method provides a smooth power spectrum with features which improve the fit to data and regularises the result to prevent overfitting \cite{Hazra2013wmapMRL}.
-The smoothing scale can also be varied across the $k$ range to study features with different oscillation frequencies.
-We note that the smoothing is performed after the MRL iterations.
+This method provides a smoother PPS that retains most of the features which improve the fit to data, and therefore mitigating the overfitting issue \cite{Hazra2013wmapMRL}.
+The smoothing scale can be further varied across the $k$ range to filter out features with different oscillation frequencies.

-Incorporating the CMB polarisation data can act as a form of regularisation by itself.
-Overfitting the CMB TT $C_\ell$s by introducing large features in the primordial spectrum often results in a worse fit to the TE and EE data.
-However, we found that the primordial power spectrum reconstructed using MRL or other methods still tends to sacrifice the goodness of fit to the polarisation data to improve the temperature counterpart.
+Incorporating the CMB polarization auto and cross spectra can act as a type of regularization by itself.
+Overfitting the noise in the CMB TT $C_\ell$s through large features in the PPS often results in a worse fit to the TE and EE counterparts.
+Despite this fact, we found that the PPS reconstructed using MRL or other methods still tends to sacrifice the goodness of fit to TE and EE spectra to improve the fit to temperature.

-In this work, we look for primordial power spectra which can improve the fit to \textit{each} of the TT, TE and EE data.
-One of the main challenges for achieving this via MRL was that the algorithm prioritises fitting the TT data over the TE and EE which have smaller signal-to-noises overall.
+In this work, we focus on free-form PPS which can improve the fit to \textit{each} of the TT, TE and EE spectra.
+One of the main challenges for achieving this via MRL was that the algorithm prioritises fitting the TT data over TE and EE with smaller signal-to-noises overall.
 We found that smoothing the reconstructed spectrum using \eqref{eqn:gaussin_smoothing} allows us to counter this effect.
-However, this smoothing method requires a choice of kernel which is, to some extent, arbitrary.
+However, this smoothing method requires a choice of the kernel which is, to some extent, arbitrary.
 The smoothing is also applied after the MRL iterations and is oblivious to the importance of oscillatory features in fitting the data.
-This way of smoothing the reconstructed primordial spectrum would depend on the value of $\Delta$, the width of smoothing, and also treat the whole range of the spectrum in a uniform way while we may have different forms of features at different wavenumbers.
+This way of smoothing the reconstructed primordial spectrum depends on the value of $\Delta$, the width of smoothing, and also treat the whole range of the spectrum uniformly even though different forms of features may exist at different wavenumbers.

-To address this issue and to further improve the regularisation process, we developed a novel approach by directly including a smoothing term at each MRL iteration.
+To address this issue and to further improve the regularization process, we developed a novel approach by directly including a smoothing term at each MRL iteration.
 Inspired by the diffusion (heat) equation

-which causes the peaks and troughs of $f(t)$ to diffuse over time, we modify the MRL iteration step.
+which causes the peaks and troughs of $f(t)$ to diffuse away over time, we modify the MRL iteration step.
 The regularized MRL (RegMRL) algorithm is given as follows.